RelationRx/pyrelational/docs/source/notes/quick_start.rst

                             loader_batch_size=10,
                         )

-See :ref:`using own data` for more details on how to interface datasets with **pyrelational** data manager.
+See :ref:`using own data` for more details on how to interface datasets with **PyRelationAL** data manager.

 Model
 -----

 Now that our data manager is ready, we demonstrate how to define a machine learning model to interact with it.
-A **pyrelational** model wraps a user defined ML model (e.g. PyTorch Module, Pytorch Lightning Module, or scikit-learn estimator) and handles instantiation, training, testing, as well as uncertainty quantification (e.g. ensembling, MC-dropout).
+A **PyRelationAL** model wraps a user defined ML model (e.g. PyTorch Module, Pytorch Lightning Module, or scikit-learn estimator) and handles instantiation, training, testing, as well as uncertainty quantification (e.g. ensembling, MC-dropout).
 It is also compatible with ML models that directly estimate their uncertainties such as Gaussian Processes (see `demo <https://github.com/RelationRx/pyrelational/examples/demo/model_gaussianprocesses.py>`_ on source repository).